Manufacturers Trust Company Building: Walker & Gillette plans

-After Manufacturers Trust's leases were arranged, architectural firm Walker & Gillette was hired to design a four-story "Federal Classic" bank branch for Manufacturers Trust on that site, replacing the bank's 513 Fifth Avenue branch.
+On the site it had leased, Manufacturers Trust hired the architectural firm of Walker & Gillette to design a four-story Federal Classic–style bank, replacing the 513 Fifth Avenue branch.
 The structure would have had a curved granite facade and would have cost either $850,000 or $1.2 million.
-By October 1944, Mutual Life agreed to clear the land, and the New York State Banking Department approved Manufacturers Trust's proposed relocation that December.
-Work was delayed due to restrictions on steel and other materials during World War II.
-Additionally, after the Ziegler Building's tenants were given notice that their leases would be canceled upon the end of January 1946, they successfully filed a lawsuit to enjoin their eviction.
-Walker & Gillette's plan was ultimately canceled in 1948 because of difficulties in evicting the existing tenants and clearing the land.
+Mutual Life had agreed to clear the land by October 1944, and the New York State Banking Department approved Manufacturers Trust's proposed relocation that December.
+Work was delayed due to World War II–era material shortages and a 1946 injunction blocking the eviction of the Ziegler Building's tenants.
+Walker & Gillette's plan was ultimately canceled in 1948 because of difficulties in evicting tenants and clearing the land.

-Walker & Gillette's successor firm Walker & Poor was hired in July 1950 to modify the original proposal.
-Early the next year, in January 1951, Mutual Life had evicted the tenants of 508 Avenue and the Ziegler Building, giving both properties to Manufacturers Trust.
-However, work was held up again because the federal government had imposed restrictions on steel and other materials for the Korean War.
-To prevent the Ziegler Building from becoming an unused "white elephant", Manufacturers Trust rented out the Ziegler Building to federal agencies.
-The Department of Commerce, Bureau of Internal Revenue, and the Small Defense Plants Administration took three-year leases at 2.93 $/ft2, collectively occupying 62000 ft2.
-They rented the space until July 1952, when the wartime restrictions were lifted, and Manufacturers Trust notified these agencies that the building would be razed.
-By that time, Walker & Pool were no longer employed as the architects of the new bank building.
+Walker & Gillette's successor firm, Walker & Poor, was hired in July 1950 to modify the original proposal.
+Early the next year, Mutual Life evicted the tenants of 508 Fifth Avenue and the Ziegler Building, giving the structures to Manufacturers Trust.
+Material restrictions during the Korean War delayed the project again.
+To prevent the Ziegler Building from becoming an unused "white elephant", Manufacturers Trust rented its space to federal agencies.
+The Department of Commerce, Bureau of Internal Revenue, and the Small Defense Plants Administration leased a combined 62000 ft2.
+After the wartime restrictions were lifted, Manufacturers Trust told these agencies in July 1952 that the building would be razed.
+By then, Walker & Poor was no longer involved with designing the new building.